TY-Cheng/LoG-IV/README.md

 ```

 By default it requires masked reconstruction, temporal splits, three seeds, and
-at least 1,000 usable U.S. surfaces.
-If the local data do not meet that gate, it
+at least 1,000 usable U.S. surfaces across 31 U.S. observation dates.
+If the
+local data do not meet that gate, it writes
-writes `reports/runs/data_expansion_report.json` instead of promoting a run.
+`reports/runs/data_expansion_report.json` instead of promoting a run.
 The data-expansion report records expanded silver paths, deduplication counts,
-distinct dates, and IV-usable surface gates.
+distinct dates, ticker universe, data-stage label, and IV-usable surface gates.
+The current short-window expanded U.S. table is `data_v0`; the next target is
+`data_v1`, using the same 40 tickers over 2026-02-02 through 2026-04-30.
 Current Massive day aggregates provide price rows but no vendor IV, so the U.S.
 adapter infers IV from same-date U.S. stock closes with a zero-rate,
 zero-dividend Black-forward inversion.
 Treat these as inferred engineering